Design Document - Part II API

 Below is a simplified class diagram to illustrate the relationships and responsibilities.

-Module: extension.ts
+Module: extension.ts (Backend Logic)

 This file contains the core logic that runs within the VS Code extension host.